 Such considerations have moved me to make my reflections available to a wider audience.
 What I have tried to present is not a comprehensive commentary.
 If one wants detailed study of individual passages or even of the whole, there are many works available.
 On the other hand it is not simply a devotional meditation book that bypasses scholarly analysis.
-I have tried to give the reasons behind my analysis and to cite relevant literature.
-I have endeavored to be as accurate as I can about the author's actual situation and that of the Gospel, recognizing the many uncertainties that will continue to remain.
+I have tried to give the reasons behind my analysis and to cite relevant literature, and to be as accurate as I can about the author's actual situation and that of the Gospel, recognizing the many uncertainties that will continue to remain.
 Rather, it is a kind of brief commentary which focuses on spiritual growth.
-I have not attempted to "prove" my developmental perspective, as if such a "proof" would even be possible for such a controverted work.
-It is enough for me that my argument is reasonably grounded and brings out a powerful meaning for many passages that could otherwise seem scattered and disjointed.
+I have not attempted to "prove" my developmental perspective, if such a "proof" would even be possible for such a controverted work.
+Enough for me that my argument is reasonably grounded and brings out a powerful meaning for many passages that could otherwise seem scattered and disjointed.
 What I offer is a perspective on John, a way of looking at his Gospel from the point of view of stages or phases of spiritual growth.
-It is hoped that it will help the ordinary believer gain a deeper understanding of spiritual growth, and the scholar may be challenged to see some of the material in a new light.
+It is hoped that it will help the ordinary believer to deepen their understanding of spiritual growth, and the scholar may be challenged to see some of the material in a new light.
 It has been my experience that our spiritual life comes alive when it is deeply grounded in Scripture and in the realistic context of the original revelation.
-Our age has become inundated with developmental theories, and it can strengthen the reader to see how one early Christian community dealt with such spiritual development.
-It is hoped that the believer will be encouraged by the actual presence of God in his or her own life in the midst of crises and personal trials.
-Divine presence seems to flow out of every passage of the Gospel and gives strength to "overcome the evil one" (1 Jn 2:13.14).
-My hope is to help the student of John's Gospel come to a personal union with "the one who is from the beginning," the basis for all deep healing.
+Our age has become inundated with developmental theories, and it is strengthening to see how one early Christian community dealt with such spiritual development.
+It is hoped that the reader will be encouraged by the actual presence of God in his or her own life in the midst of crises and personal trials.
+That divine presence seems to flow out of every passage of the Gospel and strengthens the reader to "overcome the evil one" (1 Jn 2:13.14) and come to an inner union with "the one who is from the beginning."